joey12938418203/NBAcertaintyanalysis/README.md

 # Is-certainty-fun-
 This is a project done for a university class on Economics of Sports.
 It investigates the relationship in the NBA between attendance and measures such as leaguewide parity and team success.
+I did a visual redesign and cleaned up my usage of regressions in April 2024.

 # To view the project